zhiqwang/yolort/README.md

 ### ✨ Inference on `PyTorch` backend

-There are no extra compiled components in `yolov5rt` and package dependencies are minimal, so the code is very simple to use.
+There are no extra compiled components in `yolov5rt` and package dependencies are minimal.

 <details>
   <summary>We provide instructions how to install dependencies via conda.</summary><br/>